YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 * Graph networks, Transformers, Reinforcement Learning, PDEs, etc.

 ## Recent Events
-- Paper "STAN: Spatio-Temporal Attention Network for Next Location Recommendation" is listed in [LibCity](https://github.com/yingtaoluo/Bigscity-LibCity).
+- Codes of our published "STAN: Spatio-Temporal Attention Network for Next Location Recommendation" is listed in [LibCity](https://github.com/yingtaoluo/Bigscity-LibCity).
 - Working on a project involving healthcare diagnosis report generation.
 - Working on a project involving causal learning for recommender systems.